 A service that is fit for everyone has not been created yet, by anyone.
 For every service or product, there’s a segment of customers that get the most value using it.
-Many companies depend on ICP to draw a clearer picture of a customer that is a perfect fit for them.
+Many companies for their b2b lead generation depend on ICP to draw a clearer picture of a customer that is a perfect fit for them, and b2b data licensing greatly compliments their efforts.
 It’s not necessarily a real-life company, but an ideal that we try to peruse towards.

-Using ICP to acquire new customers, while doing sales prospecting, is a win-win for every stakeholder in the company.
+Using ICP to add fresh prospects to your b2b lead lists or b2b email list through b2b lead generation services and acquire new customers, while doing sales prospecting, is a win-win for every stakeholder in the company.
 It is faster and much easier to sell to an ICP-fit company.
 It gets the best value out of the relationship with your company and will stay as a happy customer for an extended period of time.
 In simple words, customers that closely fit ICP have a maximum customer lifetime value (CLV).
 Those customers will more likely also act as an advocate for your solutions or/and company.

-Some of the companies while creating an ICP target group are easily dismissible by filtering out companies from, e.g., revenue classes unfitting industries, however, the rest of the group needs sorting from the most to the least valuable so that sales teams can use their time and resources wisely.
+Some of the companies while creating an ICP target group are easily dismissible by filtering out companies from, e.g., revenue classes unfitting industries, however, the rest of the group needs sorting from the most to the least valuable so that sales teams can use b2b lead generation services, their time, b2b data, and resources wisely.

 Sorting of this group of potential prospect companies is called Account Scoring.

-Let’s assume that we’re scoring accounts from 0 to 10 based on their fit criteria to be your customer.
+Let’s assume that we’re scoring accounts just after our b2b lead generation process from 0 to 10 based on their fit criteria to be your customer.
 0 gets assigned to a company that gets zero value out of your offering and 10 gets assigned to a company that fits perfectly with your ICP.
 Account scoring doesn’t just build itself and will need well-thought variables to function effectively.
 Later in this blog, we’ll dig more deeply into how to do this.
 Now, we’ll try to describe the value of scoring accounts.

 Following are the most important things at this stage:

-- Account Scoring sorts all the prospect companies from least to most profitable.
+- Account Scoring sorts all the prospect companies on your b2b lead lists or b2b email list from least to most profitable.

-- Some accounts are more valuable to your company than others.
+- Some accounts on your b2b lead lists or b2b email list are more valuable to your company than others.